SimoneCalabro/Career-Foundry---Instacart-Basket-Analysis/README.md

 - **Instacart basket analysis:** the main folder.
 It contains 4 sub folders:
   - **01. Project management:** Contains the Project brief (additional information on project's overview, context and goal).
-  - **03. Scripts** Contains all Python scripts (Jupyter noteebook).
+  - **03. Scripts:** Contains all Python scripts (Jupyter noteebook).
 Inside scripts you can find all data manipulations described in the _"Skills"_ section below.
-  - WIP
+  - **04. Analisys/Visualizations:** Contains all the charts and visualizations created while carrying out the project.
+  - **05. Sent to client:** Contains an excel report that summarize the population flow, all the wrangling steps, the consistency checks, the columns derived and the answers to the key questions (the analysis' main goal).

 ## Dataset:
-WIP --- Give some informations on dataset and their source
+As explained above, Instacart made their data open source.

 [The Instacart Online Grocery Shopping Dataset 2017](https://www.instacart.com/datasets/grocery-shopping-2017)